 Not all states impose inheritance taxes, and those that do often do not impose inheritance taxes on lineal descendants such as the deceased's children or grandchildren.
-As of 2012, eight states impose inheritance taxes of between 10 and 16 percent on amounts over the individual state exemption.
-If your dad lived in Indiana, Iowa, Kentucky, Maryland, Nebraska, New Jersey, Pennsylvania or Tennessee, be prepared to pay up if your mutual funds proceeds exceed the exemption.
+As of 2019, six states impose inheritance taxes of between 1 and 18 percent on amounts over the individual state exemption.
+If your dad lived in Indiana, Iowa, Kentucky, Maryland, Nebraska, New Jersey or Pennsylvania, be prepared to pay up if your mutual funds proceeds exceed the exemption.
 You can contact the executor or attorney handling your dad's estate for information on what you owe.

 Cost Basis and Capital Gains